- 🐍 Python SDK (

 SDK Architecture

-- Local Inference: No API calls during inference - all processing on your machine
+- Local Inference: All processing on your machine (Python SDK is fully local)

 - Privacy: Your EEG data never leaves your computer